elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part I - The Fundamentals of Machine Learning/Chapter 4 - Training Models/README.md

 <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção -->
 <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção -->
 ## Lasso Regression
+_Least absolute shrinkage and selection operator regression_ (or Lasso Regression) is another reclassification of Linear Regression.
+It is similar to Ridge Regression, but adds a regularization term $2 \alpha$ and operates using the norm $\ell _{1}$, unlike $\ell _{2}$ in that it is not the square, but the sum of the norms of the weights.

+A difference in Lasso Regression is that it eliminates the least relevant weights, making them 0.

 ```math